 The rising blood alcohol defense, on the other hand, does not challenge the use of the report.
-Instead, it argues that motorist had a legal blood alcohol concentration (BAC) at the time of driving but continued to rise until, at the time of the test, it had risen to .08% or greater.
+Instead, it argues that the motorist had a legal blood alcohol content (BAC) at the time of driving, but it continued to rise until, at the time of the test, it had risen to .08 percent or greater.

 Chemical Test Defense #1

-This defense is the most common chemical test defense in low blood alcohol concentration (BAC) cases.
-It is based on the premise that it is only illegal to have a prohibited BAC at the time of driving; it is not illegal to have a prohibited BAC later at the time the test is done.
+This defense is the most common chemical test defense in low BAC cases.
+It is based on the premise that it is only illegal to have a prohibited BAC at the time of driving; it is not illegal to have a prohibited BAC later, at the time the test is done.

-This defense requires expert testimony from a biologist, medical person or toxicologist.
-Neither a motorist or a lawyer can provide this testimony themselves.
+This defense requires expert testimony from a biologist, medical authority or toxicologist.
+Neither a motorist nor a lawyer can provide this testimony themselves.

 Chemical Test Defense #2

-In all alcohol-related administrative hearings, DMV must prove the motorist had a prohibited BAC at the time of driving.
-So long as the breath or blood test was done within 3 hours of the time of driving, the Vehicle Code allows DMV to presume (pretend, really) that the reported BAC was the BAC at the time of driving.
+In all alcohol-related administrative hearings, DMV must prove that the motorist had a prohibited BAC at the time of driving.
+So long as the breath or blood test was done within three hours of the time of driving, the Vehicle Code allows DMV to presume ( pretend, really) that the reported BAC was the BAC at the time of driving.

-If the test was performed more than 3 hours after driving, it is very difficult for DMV to establish the BAC at the time of driving.
-Such a showing requires an expert witness who will perform retrograde extrapolation–a fancy term for “making it up” with math.
+If the test was performed more than three hours after driving, it is difficult for the DMV to establish the BAC at the time of driving.
+Such a showing requires an expert witness who will perform retrograde extrapolation — a fancy term for “making it up” with math.

 Chemical Test Defense #3

-This defense relates back to Procedural Hearing Defense #4: Use of Hearsay as Sole Evidence.
-A breath test or blood test report is hearsay and requires DMV to show that an exception applies to use it as the sole evidence of BAC at a hearing.
+This defense relates back to procedural hearing defense No. 4: use of hearsay as sole evidence.
+A breath test or blood test report is hearsay and requires the DMV to show that an exception applies to use it as the sole evidence of BAC at a hearing.
 One part of that showing is that the test be reliable.

 Title 17 is the set of regulations that govern alcohol testing in California.
 If a motorist can show that Title 17 was violated, then the test is no longer reliable and the hearsay exception does not apply.